Pablo61098/ascii-art-converter/README.md

-this line wold make the ascii-art.py module work with a picture in the folder data
+This line wold make the ascii-art.py module work with a picture in the folder images/

 --this line in command line -- python ascii-art.py --file data/robot.jpeg  --out output_file_name.txt --way 1 --cols 100

-adjust cols as convinient
+Adjust --cols and --scale  as convinient

-use '--way 2' to print with turtle or '--way 1' to print in console
+Use '--way 2' to print with turtle or '--way 1' to print in console